alastria/alastria-node-besu/README.md

 - :warning: Opening web3 ports, can be tuned in `/data/alastria-node-besu/config/config.toml` file: listening interface, `web3` methods available,...
 - Ninja sysadmins don't use outbound firewall rules :joy:

-## Installation

-### Node Types
-- Users who want deploy applications should use [Regular node Installation Guide](docs/Regular-Configuration&Installation.md)
-- Users who want to improve the availability of the network should add a `Core Node`.
-Keep in mind the dedicated use of these nodes and the special security considerations for these core nodes.
-Please, open a Issue to be evaluated by Core Team.

-### Option 1 - baremetal

-The following guide is ready for installation on a dedicated machine (bare metal, virtual machine,...), with data files stored on `/data` partition.
-**Please**, consider the following guide to add a [dedicated disk](docs/mount-dedicated-disk.md) for the node database, independent of the system disk.

-### Option 2 - docker-compose

-Read the following guide to make a [Regular Node Installation with Docker](docs/Configuration%26Installation-with-docker.md)

-## Permissioning new node

-Please, open an issue in this repository and provide the following information in order to get the permission for joining the network:

-* The exact Node Name provided in this [electronic form](https://portal.r2docuo.com/alastria/forms/noderequest).
-* The public IP for your node.
-Get your public IP, for example, with `curl ifconfig.me`.
-Remember that the hosting should be in _Eurozone_.
-* The hosting provider for your node, in case you use one.
-Otherwise, use `SelfHosting`.
-* The system configuration: number of cores, memory and harddisk reserved for the node.
-* Enode direction.
-You can find it in `/data/alastria-node-besu/keys/nodeAddress` file, or using `curl -X POST --data '{"jsonrpc":"2.0","method":"admin_nodeInfo","params":[],"id":1}' http://127.0.0.1:8545`.

 ## Help! :fire_extinguisher: